25mordad/raven/README.md

 ## Introduction

-This is a code repository for the web application that uses the IGDB API documentation: https://jsonplaceholder.typicode.com/
+This is a code repository for the web application that uses the jsonplaceholder API documentation: https://jsonplaceholder.typicode.com/

 Using React.
 The App is called "JSON-BLOG".